The most asked questions about Miksang Contemplatieve Photography and the Miksang pictures.

 In contrast in contemplative approach of photography the emphasis is first and foremost on awake and joyful noticing what resonates for us when we are looking and seeing.
 We shift from endresult-oriented-photography to the process of pure perception and noticing what resonates vividly and joyfully.

-Seeing From The Heart is the experience of perceiving vivid perceptions with awake eyes, a calm mind and open heart.
-And giving expression photographically from an aligned state of being; in these experiences we meet the day-to-daybeauty.
+Seeing From The Heart is the experience of perceiving vivid perceptions with awake eyes, a calm mind and open heart on the same axes.
+And giving expression photographically from athis aligned state of being; in these experiences we meet the day-to-daybeauty.

 This is possible in every moment.